JooE: Career

+2016–2022: Career with Momoland

 In 2016, JooE became a contestant in Finding Momoland, a show dedicated to select the members of the new girl group Momoland under MLD Entertainment.
 JooE joined MLD a month before Finding Momoland began.
 In June 2016, members JooE, alongside Nancy, Ahin, Hyebin, Yeonwoo, Jane and Nayun were selected as the seven finalists of Finding Momoland.
 After the members were selected, the group was formed and made their official debut with the mini album Welcome to Momoland, released on November 10, 2016.

 In 2018, JooE appeared in King of Mask Singer as Helicopter.
 In 2022, JooE became a contestant on JTBC's singing survival show The Second World, where she obtained fourth place.

+2023–present: Group disbandment and Queendom Puzzle

 On January 27, 2023, it was announced that JooE, along with the Momoland members, departed from MLD Entertainment following expiration of the contracts.
 Momoland officially announced their disbandment on February 14.
+In June 2023, JooE participated as a contestant on Mnet's Queendom Puzzle, becoming the only contestant not represented by any entertainment company.
+She was eventually eliminated in the first elimination rounds.

 Other ventures

 Endorsements

-JooE became a ambassador of the makeup brand Baker 7 in 2018.
+JooE became an ambassador of the makeup brand Baker 7 in 2018.
 She has also filmed an advertisement for Tropicana's sparkling soda and for GS25, both in 2017.
 She has also advertised for Guronsan Barmond in 2018 and for Mom's Touch in 2019 alongside YouTuber Yunjuku.